+The doctor's office told a different story.
+They remembered the call from Medco.
+The office staff spoke to the Medco caller, and deferred the decision to the patient (my wife).
 No one from Medco ever spoke to my wife about this, nor to her doctor, nor to me.
 If they had, then they would have learned that my wife has had serious side-effects from past attempts to substitute another medicine for that which was prescribed.

-Once again resolution of the problem proved to be difficult.
-Medco claimed that they could only replace one prescription at a time. pending payment, blaming the cost of the pills for this decision.
+Once again, resolution of the problem proved to be difficult.
+Medco claimed that they could only replace one prescription at a time.
+Pending payment, blaming the cost of the pills for this decision.
 After much debate and negotiation, my wife decided, against my advice, to try the generic brands, on the condition that they would be replaced should any problems ensue.

 When I was forced to choose between United Health Care or no group health coverage at all, my personal contribution to health insurance premiums increased dramatically as level of service decreased reciprocally, although the company claims that lower costs for employees was the reason for the change.
 Perhaps the company is saving money, but with my costs increasing fourfold, I hope to be forgiven if I am skeptical that this change in employee benefits was in the best interest of the employees.

 In any case, lower costs mean nothing if the level of service is worth nothing.
 If Medco cannot be trusted to gain proper authorization before making changes to prescriptions, then they cannot be trusted to fill prescriptions at all.
 Lack of competition - and regulation - has made these providers lax and uncaring.
 Because we cannot take our business elsewhere, Medco feels no pressure to improve customer service.